yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

    $$

 So far so good.

-> The problem rises when you read *"A one-form is 'a thing you plug vectors into': you feed it a vector and it spits out a number which depends linearly on the input."*.
-You are happy to do some exercises to enhance your understanding of this new concept of covectors.
-You are smart enough to only use basis of aforementioned vectors and the covectors.
+> The problem rises when you read *"A one-form is 'a thing you plug vectors into': you feed it a vector and it spits out a number which depends linearly on the input."* You are happy to do some exercises to enhance your understanding of this new concept of covectors.
+You are smart enough to only use basis of aforementioned vectors and covectors.
 That gives you
 >
 > $$
 > \d x^i(\Partial{}{x^j}) =??? \notag